-Now that summer is officially halfway over, it’s time to start cramming in all of your still-to-do summer activities.
+Now that summer is feeling like it’s halfway over, it’s time to start cramming in all of your still-to-do summer activities.

 This summer I’ve explored more of the great outdoors here in Ohio than ever before and it’s been amazing.
 When I used to think of “things to do” around the city, I’ll admit I focused on concerts, going to new bars and restaurants, and other activities that involve a lot of other people in one space.